microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

 You will need to create a new Microsoft Teams app to host the demo in your organization.

-Please follow this article, "[Add tabs to Microsoft Teams apps](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/tabs/tabs-overview)", and use our web page thru "Personal tab" by setting its content URL to https://webchat-sample-sso-teams.azurewebsites.net/.
+Please follow this article, "[Add tabs to Microsoft Teams apps](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/tabs/tabs-overview)", and use our web page through "Personal tab" by setting its content URL to https://webchat-sample-sso-teams.azurewebsites.net/.

 # How to run locally